Ticket Conditions of Sale and Entry

 b) advertise or offer the ticket for resale on the internet or in any other medium; or

 c) package, advertise or use the ticket for advertising, promotion or other commercial purposes (including competitions or trade promotions).

-5. Cancellation and confiscation: If a ticket is dealt with in breach of these conditions, TA may terminate the licence to enter the WTC and deny the holder of the ticket access to the WTC or any area within the WTC, cancel or confiscate the ticket, or take other action TA considers appropriate, without refund.
+6. Cancellation and confiscation: If a ticket is dealt with in breach of these conditions (or where TA has been so directed by a law enforcement agency), TA may terminate the licence to enter the WTC and deny the holder of the ticket access to the WTC or any area within the WTC, cancel or confiscate the ticket, or take other action TA considers appropriate, without refund.

 a) to holders of complimentary tickets; or

 b) where the failure to commence play was caused by circumstances beyond the reasonable control of TA, such as: injury, illnesses, bereavement, travel delays or other issues which prevent all players from being able to commence play; or other tennis matches continuing for extended periods of time; significant safety issues or concerns; extreme heat, rain, other adverse weather; natural disaster, war, sabotage, riot, act of terrorism, national emergency; fire, explosion, power shortage; strike or other labour difficulty; epidemic, quarantine, government intervention, or plant or equipment breakdown.